The intricate pattern of the brain: the memory object

 In the previous article, I wrote about hypothetical nodes that will appear after a brain has been stimulated in different, but similar, ways.
 These nodes can become like gatekeepers.
 If a node is not triggered, then a stimulus is not of that type.
-I also postulated that neurons, including neurons present in these nodes, are connected to emotions.
+I also speculated that neurons, including neurons present in these nodes, are connected to emotions.
 In this article, I want to delve more into the psychology of this idea.
 How are memories built up?
 And what does that have to do with these nodes?
 I want to answer that in this article.
 But before I begin, again a warning: I am not a neuroscientist nor a psychologist nor a sociologist, so take this article with a grain of salt.
 This article is part of a series of articles.
 I would advise you to read the previous articles before reading this one.

 A baby’s understanding of the world